How To Get Rid Of Excess Phlegm In Your Throat

 You should not smoke and must avoid secondhand smoke as well.
 If you smoke or are around people who do, your body will make more mucus and extra phlegm.

-Use eucalyptus oil
+Use eucalyptus oil to help loosen excess phlegm

 Eucalyptus Oil for excess phlegm